Stem at sAA

 - Half (0.5) credit of visual arts, graphics design, or other approved art class.

-- One (1) credit of STEM Project-Based Learning classes taken over two years.
+- One (1) credit of STEM Project-Based Learning classes.

-- A grade of B average in all STEM classes.
+- A grade of C average or higher in all STEM classes.

 - Completion of core requirements for college prep diploma.